 NLM Reading Room Policy on Photography Requests

-Visitors and patrons of the Main Reading Room may take a few pictures of the interior of the room as long as they:
+You may take a few pictures of the interior of the rooms as long as you:

 - Do not disturb other patrons or staff.